nqdinh-1203/crypto-zombie/README.md

 Enough refactoring — back to `zombieattack.sol`.

 We're going to continue defining our `attack` function, now that we have the `ownerOf` modifier to use.

+### Chapter 9: Zombie Wins and Losses
+For our zombie game, we're going to want to keep track of how many battles our zombies have won and lost.
+That way we can maintain a "zombie leaderboard" in our game state.

+We could store this data in a number of ways in our DApp — as individual mappings, as leaderboard Struct, or in the `Zombie` struct itself.

+Each has its own benefits and tradeoffs depending on how we intend on interacting with the data.
+In this tutorial, we're going to store the stats on our `Zombie` struct for simplicity, and call them `winCount` and `lossCount`.